potetm/phi/README.md

 ### Why no cursors?
 As I understand it, cursors provide two things: modularity and speed.
 Regarding the former, I disagree that modularity is a worthwhile goal.
-I see no value whatsoever in forbidding others from viewing "my piece" of the global state.
+I see no value in forbidding others from viewing "my piece" of the global state.
 It is, after all, global.
 And as long as everyone makes valid transactions, there is little value in forbidding others from writing to "my piece" of global state.